Takis Nikoloudis: International career

 Nikoloudis was a member of Greece U21, which in 1971 won the Balkan Youth Championship, while with the military team he finished at the 3rd place in the World Military Cup in 1972.

 He made his debut with Greece, on April 7, 1971, in the friendly 0–1 defeat to Bulgaria at home, playing a total of 22 times and scoring 4 goals.
 Captain of the national team for years, he was an integral part of the qualifying team of Alketas Panagoulias.
 His best moment with the Greece was on September 12, 1979, when in the 26th minute of the match, after his collaboration with Giorgos Delikaris, against Soviet Union, he scored 1-0 and with this as the final result, the team qualified, for the first time in its history, to the final stage of a major international event, the UEFA Euro 1980 in Italy in which it competed in the only match in which the national team got a point, the 0–0 draw with the eventual champions West Germany.

 Managerial career

 Nikoloudis was the manager of Veria for a brief period in 1989.

 After football

 Nikoloudis lives permanently in Thessaloniki and has been involved in the business of five-a-side football fields.

 Personal life

-His brother Grigoris was also a football player, who played at Alpha Ethniki, with Makedonikos and Apollon Kalamaria.
+His brother Grigoris was also a football player, who played at Alpha Ethniki, with Makedonikos and Apollon Kalamarias.